dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/numbers/3-square-roots.md

 {{% img loc="sidenote" src="courses/jpn-maths-1/numbers-and-expressions/num-pythagoras.jpg" alt="Drawing of Pythagoras." %}}
 Drawing of Pythagoras.
 Image by [Raphael](https://commons.wikimedia.org/wiki/File:Pythagoras_with_tablet_of_ratios.jpg) via Wikimedia Commons.
 {{% /mn %}}
 The definition of square roots comes from this question: what is the number whose square equals $2$?
 Pythagoras, the Ancient Greek mathematician famous for Pythagoras' Law, and his students named this number the *square root of two*.
-They desperately tried to find a fraction that equals this mysterious number because they believed every single number can be expressed as a ratio of two natural numbers.
+They desperately tried to find a fraction that equals this mysterious number because they believed every single number could be expressed as a ratio of two natural numbers.
 Of course, we know this is impossible because $\sqrt{2}$ is [irrational](../types-of-numbers/#decimal-representation-of-numbers).
-Legends say they threw the student who found this number into the ocean, after they realised there are no ratios that equal $\sqrt{2}$!
+Legends say they threw the student who found this number into the ocean after they realised there are no ratios that equal $\sqrt{2}$!

 {{% box %}}
 {{% note definition %}}